smeredith/smeredith.github.io/_posts/2016-11-13-android-and-FreeBSD.md

 ## simple-mtpfs

 First, each time I connect my phone to a computer, it gives me a notification that it is only enabled for changing.
-In order to enable file transfers, I click the notification and selecte MTP.
+In order to enable file transfers, I click the notification and select MTP.

 I tried a fuse driver named `mtpfs` but I was not able to make it work.
 So then I installed `simple-mtpfs` and got that working.